OumaESD/beelieve_in_ourselves/README.md

 ### LPWAN Network choice

-In order to share the data with the beekeepers via a dashboards, we have decided to use LPWAN Sigfox; Low Power Wide Area Network.
+In order to share the data with the beekeepers via a dashboards, we have decided to use LPWAN Sigfox; Low Power Wide Area Network.\
-Low Power because its consumption is between 15 and 40mA during few seconds of the communication and only few µA while sleep mode.
+Low Power because its consumption is between 15 and 40mA during few seconds of the communication and only few µA while sleep mode.\
 Wide Area Network because we cand send a several Km.
 To be more precise, it goes from 3 to 5 Km in the  countryside, 100 to 200 km by sea and 1,500 antennas to cover most of France.
-Not to mention, LPWAN helps alot to predict maintenance for example sending behavioural alert and it helps collecting information on how products work which are installed on uncontrolled sites.
+Not to mention, LPWAN helps alot to predict maintenance for example sending behavioural alert and it helps collecting information on how products work which are installed on uncontrolled sites.\
-We have chosen Sigfox as it is a french company founded in 2009 by Ludovic Le Moan and Christophe Fourtet it is based in Toulouse, with offices in Paris, Madrid & San Francisco its fundraising is around €100 million in 2015 from Air Liquide, Eutelsat, Engie, NTT Docomo, Samsung, Telefonica, ...It also raised €150 million in 2016 from Salesforce, Total, Henri Seydoux, Alto Invest, Swen CP.
+We have chosen Sigfox as it is a french company founded in 2009 by Ludovic Le Moan and Christophe Fourtet it is based in Toulouse, with offices in Paris, Madrid & San Francisco its fundraising is around €100 million in 2015 from Air Liquide, Eutelsat, Engie, NTT Docomo, Samsung, Telefonica, ...It also raised €150 million in 2016 from Salesforce, Total, Henri Seydoux, Alto Invest, Swen CP.\
 Sigfox functions Operation indoors and outdoors, it is a bi-directional communication.
-To subscribe we only need to pay between €1 and €14/year/object.
-Also, it does not need a SIM card, does not need to be paired and it allows us to send 140 messages per day with a 12 bytes by message.
+To subscribe, we only need to pay between €1 and €14/year/object.
+Also, it does not need a SIM card, does not need to be paired and it allows us to send 140 messages per day with a 12 bytes by message.\

 ![Sigfox](https://github.com/CamilleDouzet/beelieve_in_ourselves/blob/main/image/Sigfox_logo.jpg)

 ### Iot platform choice

+We used Ubidots STEM dashboard for our IOT project, using chart widgets to collect and represent data delivered by the sensors.\
+Thanks to Ubidots, we had access real-time production data history.
+In addition, we can configure and activate conditional events and alerts via SMS, e-mail.\

 ![Ubidots](https://github.com/CamilleDouzet/beelieve_in_ourselves/blob/main/image/ubidots_logo.jpg)

 ### Microcontroller choice